STORY TIME! The WORST Liars I Ever Arrested...(Dumbest Criminals EVER 😂)

 Shit.

-It's too bad that I was born here.
+Yeah, it's too bad that I was born here.

-You would have to pay a lot of money.
+But if I was born in like another country, you would have to pay a lot of money.

 I'd be hitting them up.

-You would have to pay a lot of money, though.
+Yeah, you would have to pay a lot of money, though.

 Um, because I was like, fuck it, I'm here.

-Um whatever, I'll take this case, guys.
+I'll take this case, guys.

 I'll take this case, right?

-So um, anyway, let's continue on.
+So, um, anyway, let's continue on.

-Damn, Marian is too fine.
+Damn, Marin is too fine.

 I was trying.

-Hi Value Man values.
+High Value Man values.

 You're gonna fuck it up for us because now they're gonna think that we're having sex.

-We we don't we can't do this.
+We, we don't, we can't do this.

-No, but like Miami's so small.
+No, but like, Miami is so small.

 Yeah, that's true.